gnoesiboe/entity-to-object-transformer/README.md

 Feel free however to re-use the `EntityToObjectTransformer` (or any other custom transformer you wrote) inside this transformer, to transform any child objects of some sorts.

+### Instantiating classes with runtime validation

+As the `EntityToObjectTranformer` will, when reverse transforming, instantiate objects without supplying constructor variables, and there might be some runtime validation there, this might result in errors.
+To prevent this, for now, you need to write a custom transformer for this and supply this in your mapping.

 ## Known limitations and todos

 * As constructors are instantiated without arguments, and the props are set on the instance, there might be problems with runtime validation in the constructor.
+It would be nice if we could support this without the user having to write a custom transformer for it.
 * Support arrays that contain different types of instances, without using a custom transformer
 * Be able to use custom child collection classes and loop through them